Stein's Lemma for the Reparameterization Trick with Exponential Family Mixtures: Abstract

 \section{Abstract}

-Stein's method \citep{stein1973estimation,stein1981estimation} is a powerful tool for statistical applications, and has had a significant impact in machine learning.
-Stein's lemma plays an essential role in Stein's method.
+Stein's method \citep{stein1973estimation,stein1981estimation} is a powerful tool for statistical applications and has significantly impacted machine learning.
+Stein's lemma plays an essential role in Stein’s method.
 Previous applications of Stein's lemma either required strong technical assumptions or were limited to Gaussian distributions with restricted covariance structures.

-In this work, we extend Stein's lemma to exponential-family mixture distributions including Gaussian distributions with full covariance structures.
-Our generalization enables us to establish a connection between Stein's lemma and the reparamterization trick to derive gradients of expectations of a large class of functions under weak assumptions.
-Using this connection, we can derive many new reparameterizable gradient-identities that goes beyond the reach of existing works.
-For example, we give gradient identities when expectation is taken with respect to Student's t-distribution, skew Gaussian, exponentially modified Gaussian, and normal inverse Gaussian.
+In this work, we extend Stein's lemma to exponential-family mixture distributions, including Gaussian distributions with full covariance structures.
+Our generalization enables us to establish a connection between Stein's lemma and the reparameterization trick to derive gradients of expectations of a large class of functions under weak assumptions.
+Using this connection, we can derive many new reparameterizable gradient identities that go beyond the reach of existing works.
+For example, we give gradient identities when the expectation is taken with respect to Student's t-distribution, skew Gaussian, exponentially modified Gaussian, and normal inverse Gaussian.